brycetolman54/piccoloLab/README.md

     - meta/
         - This folder holds all of the metadata for the different data sets obtained from <b>OSF</b>
     - models/
-        - This folder holds all of the fit models that I use in my analysis, so I don't have to recreate them when I need to use them again.
+        - This folder holds all of the fit keras models that I use in my analysis, so I don't have to recreate them when I need to use them again.
     - [others/](./others/Contents.md)
         - This folder holds the other random things I use in generating documents and testing things in my project.
     - [plots/](./plots/Contents.md)
         - This folder holds all of the plots I have generated during my analysis for various reasons
     - pdfs/
         - This folder contains pdf versions of my updates
-    - recipes/
-        - This folder holds all of the recipes I use at any time to bake my data before analysis
     - [scripts/](./scripts/Contents.md)
         - This folder holds all of the scripts that I use to run my analysis
     - [updates/](./updates/Contents.md)